Jostyn Family Farm

 • Facilitated harvesting and deliveries of excess food to local organizations;

-• Instituted the hosting of annual Harvest Dinners.
+• Instituted the hosting of annual Harvest Dinners and other community-serving events.